 But for now, Libor rules.
 In the U.S., interest rates on adjustable-rate mortgages and student loans are tied to Libor.
 It's an example of how global financial markets impact everyday living costs across the world.

-At one time, banking was more local.
+At one time, the banking system was more local.
 A bank in your area would invest its assets by lending to consumers and businesses in the community.
 But bankers eventually realized that keeping all assets and liabilities in-house carried too much risk.

 As a result, Wall Street encouraged banks to sell off loans to institutional investors.
 The earliest of these investors were familiar with Libor, so they used it as an index for pricing the loans on the secondary market.